 New highway to Guadalajara

-The government has been working on this highway for many years.
+The new highway was finally completed end 2024 after 13 years of planning and construction.
 It’s a massive catalyst from a local tourism point of view.
 Few foreigners are aware, but Guadalajara metro has a population of 5.5 million people.

 These people previously had to travel over 5 hours each way.
-Soon they will be able to get to Puerto Vallarta in 3 hours or so.
-This will be a healthy boost for weekend tourism.
+They can now get to Puerto Vallarta in 3 hours or so.
+This has brought a healthy boost to weekend tourism.
 As Mexico continues to develop thanks to re-shoring activity, the new Mexican middle and upper classes will be happy to go to the beach for the weekend.

 Though this is bullish for Puerto Vallarta in general, it is even more so for small beach towns near the highway on the way to Guadalajara.
 More on this topic below.